benwiz/graphics/README.md

 ## To Do

-- Left off at "Rendering"
+- Left off at the first iFrame